 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-While many companies adjust their marketing strategies to the Chinese market, many companies do not adapt their public relations strategy to the nuances of the Chinese market.
-Engaged in China’s public relations activities, we must take into account the government’s role in the media.
+While many companies adjust their public relations strategy to the nuances of the Chinese market, a lot simply don’t.
+The reality is, when engaging in China’s public relations activities, one must take into account the government’s role in the media.
 Almost all forms of media have some sort of relationship with government agencies.

 Do you need the Top Public Relation Agency in China: Influencers, KOL, Chinese stars

 The importance of public relations in China can’t be overstated.
 This is a necessary tool that helps companies market their products and services while simultaneously making consumers aware, which ultimately fuels these purchases with ease!

 In addition, public relation also involves developing reputation – which can range from good customer service skills or avoidance when dealing with crisis situations- but one thing remains integral: quality content creation so as not only maintain your current brand image but create an updated new one too